mmacari7/Just_Wave/readme.md

 When a user submits a message on the client, the server side socket connection receives the message, and then broadcasts it back and updates the state in the `Chat.js` component of react.
 The chat for each connection listening then updates with the message.

+### OpenWeather API

+OpenWeather API is used to retreive updated weather reports for each of the surfing locations.
+The API is called when one of the surf location routes is hit.
+For each location, the current temperature and description of the condtions, as well as the high and low temperatures for the day, are retrieved, processed, and displayed.
+Based on the weather condition identifier provided by the API, an appropriate weather icon is displayed.
+Weather icons are adapted from: https://cdn.dribbble.com/users/735177/screenshots/1879422/attachments/318506/weather_underground_icons.ai.

+### Home

+Home page icons are from support.apple.com.